Don’t let undeserved caregiver guilt add to your stress

 Some caregivers are able to go with their older adult to medical appointments and advocate for them.
 Many regularly buy groceries, deliver meals, do household chores, or go for long visits.

 If you didn’t take on those responsibilities, your older adult would suffer for the lack of help and companionship.
-Being a critical part of their support system makes you a wonderful caregiver.

 Popular belief